nmlgc/ssg/README.md

 2. [Tup](https://gittup.org/tup/) in the latest Windows version.\
    Place `tup.exe` and its DLLs somewhere in your `PATH`.

-3. Your favorite code editor.
+3. Your favorite code editor.\
+   A ready-to-use configuration for Visual Studio Code is part of this repository.
+Make sure to install the default recommended C++ extensions when asked.

 To build:

 1. Open Visual Studio's *x64_x86 Cross Tools Command Prompt*.
 2. Navigate to the checkout directory of this repository.
-3. Invoke `tup` in your way of choice.
+3. Invoke `tup` in your way of choice:
+   * If you use Visual Studio Code, open the editor from this command-line environment:

+     ```batch
+     code .
+     ```

+     Then, you can run the build task with the default `Ctrl-Shift-B` keybinding.

+   * Or you can always run `tup` directly from this shell.

 The binary will be put into the `bin/` subdirectory, where you can also place the game's original data files.